oliverdrew/ts-app-template/README.md

 Always open to learning new things, and using new libraries that achieve things in a better way so changes with good discussion in PRs also appreciated.

+## GitHub Actions

+There are two workflows configured within this template:

+* `release.yml` - uses semantic release to build and deploy new versions of this template (and uses of the template) to GitHub
+* `test.yml` - runs the unit tests and validates code styling and formatting

 ## Settings

 ### Code Style & Formatting